 </div>

-Keyboard Accessible Data Points: Ensure individual data points can be accessed via keyboard navigation, with appropriate announcements for screen reader users:
+Ensuring keyboard accessible data points allows individual data points to be accessed via keyboard navigation, with appropriate announcements for screen reader users.

 <ChartPoint